 Miscellaneous

-For “Controllers & Coffee” I want to write a post at least once a month or ideally every other week.
-Gaming is a hobby I put on the backburner, but now I want to get back into regular gaming.
+For “Controllers & Coffee,” I want to write a post at least once a month or ideally every other week.
+Gaming is a hobby I put on the back burner, but now I want to get back into regular gaming.
 I’m looking forward to what games I can play through from now until the end of the year.

 I’m shocked by much love the new Guardians of the Galaxy game is getting.
 I look forward to when you play it, especially when Avengers was a disappointment for you.